latifkabir/n3He_Soft/n3HeDataBrowser/README.md

       ======================================================================================================
                                     Data Browser for the n3He Experiment
       ======================================================================================================
+The data browser GUI for the n3He experiment allows user to plot and have a look quickly huge amount of data coming out of the DAQ.
+The GUI program relies on ROOT GUI classes.

 1. bin directory: contains just binary files(obtained after doing make) named n3HeData.

 2. libn3He directory: Contains all the library required for running the Data check GUI.